pimterry/loglevel/README.md

 Alternatively if you just want to grab the file yourself, you can download either the current stable [production version][min] or the [development version][max] directly.

+Finally, if you want to tweak loglevel to your own needs or you immediately need the cutting-edge version, clone this repo and see [Developing & Contributing](#developing--contributing) below for build instructions.

 [min]: https://raw.github.com/pimterry/loglevel/master/dist/loglevel.min.js
 [max]: https://raw.github.com/pimterry/loglevel/master/dist/loglevel.js